logaretm/transformers/README.md

 $data = $transformer->with('posts.tags')->transform($users);
 ```

-you can reset the transformer using `$transformer->reset()` which will remove the related models from the transformation. also note that any call to `with` will reset the transformer automatically.
+you can reset the transformer relations using `$transformer->resetRelations()` which will remove the related models from the transformation. also note that any call to `with` will reset the transformer automatically.

 aside from collections you can transform a paginator, or a single object.